Pentecostalism in Colombia

+International Christian Center of the Assemblies of God, Cúcuta, Colombia.

 The evangelical practices began in the early 1900s in Colombia.
 Throughout the 20th century, there was a widespread occurrence of Colombians transitioning to Pentecostalism.

 The Beginning of Pentecostalism

-Pentecostalism was first introduced in Bucaramanga, Colombia, in 1936 by Canadian citizens, Verner Larsen with his wife and younger son.
+Pentecostalism was first introduced in Bucaramanga, Colombia, in 1936 by Canadian citizens, Aksel Verner Larsen with his wife and younger son.
 After two years of evangelizing in Colombia, Larsen had made no progress with converting people to Pentecostalism.
 Along with his failing work, he has to deal with the trauma of his wife passing away during childbirth leaving him with two children who he sends to other missionaries while he stays in Colombia to continue his work.
 Despite dealing with life altering events, a small Pentecostal group was started.
 From this tiny spark, other missionaries from the United States traveled to Colombia to hear the Pentecostal message and spread the word.
 In Bucaramanga, Larsen and his new wife, Fayette Barnard, founded a new church in a rented house for everyone to practice Pentecostalism in.
 After some time, the couple decided to travel back to Canada.
 While making their trip, they missed a flight and got as far as Barranquilla.
 With this unforeseen opportunity, they began to evangelize on the streets.
 The results were so promising, they decided to stay in Barranquilla, one of the poorest barrios of the city.